Italy’s Tuscany & Umbria: Art & Architecture Tour

 Day 5Explore Florence

 Next, we proceed to Sant’Apollonia.
 Once a Benedictine convent, the structure has been converted into an art museum.
 Here we view Andrea del Castagno’s breathtaking fresco, ‘The Last Supper.’
 We continue to the Basilica della Santissima Annunziata.
 The interior is of Baroque design dating to the mid-17th century.
-Move on to Brunelleschi’s Ospedale degli Innocenti.
-More than an architectural milestone, within this structure, infants and children have been cared for for more than five centuries.
 Not far is the Gothic Basilica di Santa Maria Novella.
 The building of this Dominican church began around 1246 and was completed in the mid-14th century.

 Next, we visit one of the first examples of Baroque architecture to penetrate this iconic Renaissance city, the Franciscan Chiesa di San Salvatore di Ognissanti.
 The neighboring Basilica di Santa Trinita is known for its Sassetti Chapel, which contains impressive frescos by Ghirlandaio, which date to the 15th century.

-Continue to the Chiesa di Orsanmichele, the exterior of which presents fourteen external niches that house intricate sculptures, all produced by local guilds.
-Basilica di Santa Maria del Carmine, home to the Cappella Brancacci, has been pinpointed as the starting point of the new Renaissance style painting, evidenced by the frescos housed within.
+Continue to the Chiesa di Orsanmichele, the exterior of which presents fourteen niches that house intricate sculptures, produced by local guilds.
+We visit the Basilica di Santa Maria del Carmine, home to the Cappella Brancacci, pinpointed as the starting point of the new Renaissance style painting, as evidenced by the frescos housed within.
 We also see the Basilica di Santo Spirito, designed by Brunelleschi and constructed by his followers after his death.
 This church displays a large fresco portraying the crucifixion over the Last Supper and is one of the rare examples of late Gothic art which can still be seen in Florence.

 Day 6Villa Machiavelli and San Gimignano